ninbura/UnpinApps/readme.md

 # UnpinApps

-A light-weight utility that automatically unpins apps on your taskbar at login.
+A light-weight Windows utility that automatically unpins apps on your taskbar at login.

 # Prerequisites